 Prism TFL with InCopper™ Technology - More Reasons to Love Your LaminatesOthers Products

-ARAUCO introduces InCopper™ antimicrobial technology.
-This proprietary technology incorporated in all PRISM TFL exclusive designs, protects the surface of the panel by actively inhibiting the growth of microorganisms that cause deterioration, stains or degradation.
+ARAUCO introduces InCopper™ antimicrobial technology, incorporated in all PRISM TFL exclusive designs.
+The proprietary InCopper formulation actively protects the surface of the TFL panel against bacteria, fungi and mold that can cause stains and odor.

 Explore InCopper in video! >> Watch movie